Georgia GOP hopefuls sidestep Trump fact checks

 It was also by design that Republican US Sen. Kelly Loeffler held a noisy rally in Marietta the day after the president spoke from the south lawn of the White House.

 "You know, I was with the president last night.
-He told me to tell y'all hello," Loeffler told supporters at an event in Marietta Friday morning.
+He told me to tell y'all hello," Loeffler told supporters at the event in Marietta Friday morning.

 When asked about the president's truthfulness during his speech, Loeffler said his remarks were "extremely truthful.
-He talked about the facts.
-The record he has built, the fact that he’s delivered on the promises he made.
+He talked about the facts, the record he has built, the fact that he’s delivered on the promises he made," she claimed.

 Republicans think whichever of the two – Collins or Loeffler – can best tie themselves to the president will be most likely to make a runoff in November’s special election for the US Senate.